HubSpot/select/docs/intro.md

 - `.toggle()`: Toggle between open and closed
 - `.isOpen()`: Returns true if the dropdown is open
 - `.change(val)`: Change the select to the option with the value provided
+- `.update()`: Update the dropdown with new options.
+This happens automatically when you change the underlying select, so you should never have to call it.
 - `.value`: The current value of the select

 You can also bind events on the select object: